Membership approves revised bylaws in 2023

 ARTICLE VI NOMINATION AND ELECTION OF OFFICERS

 Section 1.
 The Nominating Committee shall consist of five (5) members.
-One (1) member shall be elected from the Board of Directors; one (1) member shall be elected from the general membership by the Board of Directors; and three (3) members shall be elected by the members of the Club at an in-person meeting or by a virtual vote during the last full week in August.
+One (1) member shall be elected from the Board of Directors; one (1) member shall be elected from the general membership by the Board of Directors; and three (3) members shall be elected by the general membership of the Club at an in-person meeting or by a virtual vote during the last full week in August.
 Nominees must be active members in the last six (6) months and have consented to serve on the committee.
 No member shall serve more than two (2) consecutive years on the Nominating Committee.

 Section 2.
 The Nominating Committee shall elect its Chair.

 Section 3.
 The Nominating Committee shall verify availability and willingness of potential candidates to serve as Board members.

 Section 4.
-Said committee shall prepare a slate of candidates for elective office and post the slate on the bulletin board at least seven (7) days prior to the September General meeting.
+Said committee shall prepare a slate of candidates for elective office and distribute the slate to all members via email and the Club website no later than the last full week in September.

 Section 7.
 If there is more than one nominee for any office, the election shall be held virtually during the third week in October and the results announced by the presiding officer as soon as the virtual votes are tallied.
 Newly elected officers shall assume their duties after the installment meeting in December.

 ARTICLE VII MEETINGS

-General meetings of the membership shall be held once a month at the discretion of the President.
-A minimum of six (6) General meetings should be held during the calendar year.
-Voting via email or other online technology shall be allowed at the discretion of the President.
+General meetings of the membership shall be held at the discretion of the President.
+A minimum of two (2) General meetings should be held during the calendar year.
+Voting via email or other virtual methodology shall be allowed at the discretion of the President.
 Such action shall have the same force and effect as an in-person vote of the general membership.
 The results of a virtual vote shall be recorded in the minutes.